Black and white Mandelbrot fractal in generativepy

 The Mandelbrot set

-If we try this experiment with lots of different values for c1 and c2, we will find that some values converge and some diverge.
+If we try this experiment with lots of different values for c1

 The set of all converging points is called the Mandelbrot set.

-We could make an image, where each pair of values c1, c2 is represented by the pixel at (c1, c2).
+.
 We could mark that pixel black if the values converge, white if they don't.
-To create a complete image, we would perform that calculation for every pixel in the image, using its coordinates to set the values of (c1, c2).
+To create a complete image, we would perform that calculation for every pixel in the image, using its coordinates to set the values of (c1, c2)

 Since the equations are so simple, you might expect the shape created by the black pixels to also be simple - maybe a circle or something like that.
 But in fact, the shape is incredibly intricate, the edge of the shape is so complex that you can zoom in on it forever and never run out of finer and finer detail.

-To plot this shape, we will first tidy up our calc function:
+To plot this shape, we will first tidy up our calc

-The main job of this function is to decide whether a particular point (c1, c2) will converge or diverge.
-We base this on two criteria:
+The main job of this function is to decide whether a particular point (c1, c2)

-2. If the value hasn't exceeded 4 after 256 iterations, then we will assume it is not going to diverge.
+becomes greater than 4, it can be proven that the value will definitely diverge, so it isn't necessary to continue the loop. - If the value hasn't exceeded 4 after 256 iterations, then we will assume it is not going to diverge.

 In the first case, we return the current loop count + 1 (which will be a value between 0 and 256).
 In the second case, we return 0.